mattermost/docs/source/install/mattermost-omnibus.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Although the recommended way to install and configure Omnibus is with SSL enabled, if you want to use or test without it, you can run:

 ``sudo MMO_HTTPS=false apt install mattermost-omnibus``

 What happened to ``config.json``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost Omnibus `stores the configuration of the Mattermost server into the database <https://docs.mattermost.com/administration/config-in-database.html>`__.
 You can edit your config by running the following mmctl command after connecting mmctl to the instance: ``mmctl config edit``.
-If you are logged into the machine as the ``mattermost`` user, you can use ``mmctl --local config edit`` as well.
+If you're logged into the machine as the ``mattermost`` user, you can use ``mmctl --local config edit`` as well.

 Are there plans to add other packages to the Omnibus?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^